audulus/docs/index.md

 ![Audulus Logo](img/logo.png)

+Welcome to *Audulus!*

-Welcome to *Audulus*!
-With Audulus you can build synthesizers from first principles, design new sounds, or process audio - all with real-time, low-latency processing suitable for live performance.
+With Audulus, you can build synthesizers from first principles, design new sounds, or process audio - all with real-time, low-latency processing suitable for live performance.